jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

     /dev/ttyS4 uart 16550A port 0xdfa8 irq 23 spd_normal skip_test close_delay 256 closing_wait 15360
     /dev/ttyS5 uart 16550A port 0xdfe0 irq 23 spd_normal skip_test close_delay 256 closing_wait 15360

-The main idea of the above examples is to give you an idea of how check and modify the serial port values regardless of which distribution of linux you are using.
-If the values are correct, matching the information given in the BIOS, and the information printed by programs such as lspci, you can check this section off.
+The above examples should give you an idea of how check and modify the serial port values regardless of which distribution of linux you are using.
+If the values are correct, matching the information given in the BIOS, and the information printed by programs such as lspci, you can check this section off the list, moving on.